 The main reason for homelessness amongst young people is family relationship breakdown: an estimated 52% of 16-25s presenting as homeless in 2018 was due to parents or others not willing to accommodate them.
-In the same of issues including mental ill health and cultural differences, as well as changes in family dynamics, such as separation.
-Structural issues such as poverty and poor housing also have a role in family conflict and breakdown.
+198 Family breakdown can be caused by a range of issues including mental ill health and cultural differences, as well as changes in family dynamics, such as separation.
+199 Structural issues such as poverty and poor housing also have a role in family conflict and breakdown.
 200